 - For ads from non-Google demand sources (such as Real-time bidding (RTB) Ad Exchange buyers and Exchange/Network Bidding partners): It’s the responsibility of the third-party demand source to only include pixels from consented entities in its creatives.
 Google will send bidders a list of the consented entities in the RTB callout.

-When a signed-in Google user in the EEA has directly provided Google with age information, and is under the age of consent set by GDPR, Google will only serve non-personalized ads to that user, regardless of the publisher's EU user consent settings within Google Ad Manager or whether the publisher passes a non-personalized ads signal in the ad tag.
+When a signed-in Google user in the EEA or the UK has directly provided Google with age information, and is under the age of consent set by GDPR, Google will only serve non-personalized ads to that user, regardless of the publisher's EU user consent settings within Google Ad Manager or whether the publisher passes a non-personalized ads signal in the ad tag.

 - If you already set up rules to block user-based data, you should still select the Non-personalized ads option here to ensure that only non-personalized ads are shown.
 Google will apply the more restrictive settings.